-The illusion is social proof will that this will ultimately decrease or increase our self-esteem when the only reality of self-esteem how much you accept who you are in this moment.
+The illusion is social proof will ultimately decrease or increase our self-esteem, when the only reality of self-esteem is how much you accept who you are in this moment.

 “It seems we would actually write….an angry post than someone who may hug us am I buggin?”

 Instead of venting to the ones we love who TRULY care about us we would rather the world know our problems by venting it to people we believe care about us by showing it in the form of likes and comments.

 We are using social proof to cover up our insecure emotions.